-There are many ways to make in impact in your community and starting a nonprofit is just one.
-Starting and sustaining a nonprofit can be significant challenges, particularly in light of today's economy.
-There are currently more than one million charitable nonprofits in the United States, but many struggle to attract increasingly limited funding.
-Before starting out, you will need to identify and quantify the need for your specific organization: are there already similar nonprofits?
+Starting and sustaining a nonprofit can be a significant challenge.
+There are currently more than one million charitable nonprofits in the United States, and many struggle to attract funding.
+Before starting out, you will want to identify the need for your specific organization: are there already similar nonprofits?
 If so are they serving the same geographic area or a similar group of beneficiaries?
 What will be your nonprofit’s unique competency to help it stand out from the crowd and inspire donors to contribute?

-Is there a demonstrated need in the community for a new nonprofit with the mission we envision?
+Is there a demonstrated need in the community for a new nonprofit with the mission you envision?

-Do I have a solid plan for financing the organization during start up and in the future?
+What is the business plan for financing the organization during start-up and in the future?

 To be successful, a nonprofit needs more than just people passionate about programs.
-It also needs an infrastructure strong enough to support those programs over time.
-Accordingly, invest quality time up front to develop a detailed business plan.
-Such a plan will provide the structured discipline to think through the critically important operational issues.
-Moreover, once the business plan exists, excerpts can be pulled from it to insert into the federal Form 1023 application for tax-exempt status and in fundraising efforts.
+It also needs revenue and financial systems strong enough to support those programs over time.
+Investing the time to develop a detailed business plan will be useful when you are recruiting board members and seeking start-up funding.

 What are the costs to start the organization?

-Starting a nonprofit will take significant time, effort, and funds.
-Harbor Compliance has created a helpful chart to illustrate the costs of the necessary filings in each state, along with the anticipated amount of time to complete that paperwork.
-Beyond those fixed costs will be the costs to get your nonprofit off the ground.
-What are the infrastructure costs that will be necessary for your nonprofit to deliver services?
 Will you need office space or a facility?
 What will the program costs be, including labor (which may include payroll taxes and benefits)?
-In some cases, special licenses, permits, or certifications will be necessary to provide certain services, such as child care or health care.
-We recommend finding resources, such as the state association of nonprofits in your state, and/or local lawyers familiar with the operations of nonprofits to get a clear picture of all the many legal and operational requirements.
+In some cases, special licenses, permits, or certifications will be necessary to provide certain services, such as childcare or health care.
+We recommend finding experts, such as the state association of nonprofits in your state and/or local attorneys familiar with the operations of nonprofits, to get a clear picture of the many legal and operational requirements.

-Realtors stress "location, location, location."
-Founders of nonprofits have another mantra: "funding, funding, funding."
-Given the ever-growing competition for limited resources (board members are in short supply in some regions; dollars are increasingly scarce), make sure you have a realistic picture not only of what it will cost in time and dollars to create a nonprofit, but also how you will manage the day-to-day activities, and continue to attract revenue into the future.
-Sustainability may be the most difficult challenge your nonprofit will face.
-Through its annual State of the Sector survey, Nonprofit Finance Fund found that 24 percent of respondents indicated that they were ending 2014 with a budget deficit and 35 percent of nonprofits predicted that their financial outlook for 2015 was worse.
+Given the ever-growing competition for limited resources, make sure you have a realistic picture not only of what it will cost in time and dollars to create a nonprofit, but also how you will finance the day-to-day activities and continue to attract revenue into the future.
+Financial sustainability may be one of the most difficult challenges your nonprofit will face.

-In order to be sustainable, you will need to demonstrate to funders that your organization is making an impact and is worth continuing to invest in.
+In order for your nonprofit to be sustainable, you will need to demonstrate to funders that your organization is making an impact and is worth their continuing investment.
 To do that, you will need to measure and demonstrate your impact.
-It is important to plan for how you are going to measure impact, so that these measurement systems can be in place from the beginning.
-If you are not sure how to demonstrate the impact your organization is having, it will be difficult to sustain your organization and you may want to consider alternatives such as partnering with an existing nonprofit.
+If you are not sure how to demonstrate the impact your organization is having, sustainability may be a challenge, and you may want to consider alternatives such as partnering with an existing nonprofit.

-Is this the right solution for my community?
+Is this the right solution for our community?

-Once you incorporate at the state level and secure tax-exempt status from the federal level, then the real heavy-lifting begins: both internal (such as recruiting and orienting a great board, hiring and managing talented staff, finding and equipping an office, setting up financial structures, etc.) and external (such as registering with the state before you can fundraise, launching your fundraising program, securing any required licenses or permits, making withholding tax deposits, and so much more).
-Plus, given the heightened scrutiny of nonprofits, you will need to have an ethics and accountability program in place (including policies regarding conflicts of interests, compensation, travel, whistleblower protection, and more).
+Once you incorporate at the state level and secure tax-exempt status at the federal level, then the real heavy lifting begins: both internal (such as recruiting and orienting a great board, hiring and managing talented staff, finding and equipping an office, setting up financial structures, etc.) and external (such as registering with the state to solicit donations, securing any required licenses or permits, launching your fundraising program, and so much more).
+Plus, given the importance of earning donors’ trust, you will want to have a clear commitment to ethics and accountability (such as adopting policies addressing conflicts of interest, compensation, travel, whistleblower protection, and more).